sukhada-sukhada/SKA/usrBuilder/README.md

 ```
 python3 main.py
 ```
-- The output USR will be saved in the IO/ directory as generated_USR.txt
+- The output USR will be saved in the IO/ directory as USR_output.txt

 ## Output